PecanProject/betydb-data-access/API.md

     (Note that we use the plural form "sites" in the include clause since citations and sites are in a many to many relationship.)

-7. Return all citations with their associated sites and yields (working on ability to nest this deeper):
+7. Return all citations with their associated sites and yields:

         https://www.betydb.org/citations.json?include[]=sites&include[]=yields

-    **_Note that this will take considerable time since the information for all yields rows will be displayed._**
+    _Note that this will take considerable time since the information for all yields rows will be displayed._  Note also that the result of this query will not tell us directly which site is associated with which yield (although the yield result will have a site_id column, which will tell us indirectly).

-8. Return all citations with the field journal equal to ‘Agronomy Journal’ and author equal to ‘Adler’ with their associated sites and yields.
+8. Return all citations in the field journal ‘Agronomy Journal’ by author ‘Adler’ with their associated sites and yields.

         https://www.betydb.org/citations.json?journal=Agronomy%20Journal&author=Adler&include[]=sites&include[]=yields